Kevin Durant, Blake Griffin Won't Play For Nets Vs. Celtics

 The Brooklyn Nets might be the most legitimate NBA Finals contender in the Eastern Conference.

-Superstar forward Kevin Durant and Blake Griffin, whom Brooklyn just acquired, will not play against Boston in the first game back from the All-Star break, the Nets announced Wednesday.
+Superstar forward Kevin Durant and Blake Griffin, who Brooklyn just acquired, will not play against Boston in the first game back from the All-Star break, the Nets announced Wednesday.

 Additionally, Timothe Luwawu-Cabarrot is doubtful and Jeff Green is questionable for Brooklyn.
 For Boston, guard Marcus Smart is slated to make his return.